JuliaGizmos/WebIO.jl/README.md

 ```julia
 WebIO.bundlejs(watch=false)
 ```
+This should create a file called `webio.bundle.js` under the `assets/` directory.
 If the `watch` keyword argument is `true`, a webpack server is started which watches for changes to the javascript files under `assets/` and recompiles them automatically.
 This is very useful as you incrementally make changes to the Javascript files.

 These steps will be optional once WebIO is released and will only be required when hacking on WebIO.